 Paul Verhoeven’s RoboCop was one of the most important satirical genre exercises of 1980s Hollywood action cinema.
 The film’s dystopian vision of a corporate controlled, war-torn Detroit presented an acerbic and subversive critique of Reagan-era Death Wish and Dirty Harry vigilante screen fantasies.
 The film was also one of the first major studio releases to parody the excesses and genre tropes of the hyper-action style.

-Screenwriter Michael Miner sits down with UCSB Depatrtment of Film & Media Studies professor Joshua Moss to discuss the film’s B-Movie influences, the role of political humor in science fiction, and the economic model of Orion Pictures and other genre picture studios in the 1980s.
+Screenwriter Michael Miner sat down with UCSB Department of Film & Media Studies Professor Joshua Moss to discuss the film’s B-Movie influences, the role of political humor in science fiction, and the economic model of Orion Pictures and other genre picture studios in the 1980s.